Cascade resolution

 Context

-A resolution context is a set of dimension key/value pairs (e.g. colorScheme: dark, scale: medium, contrast: regular) plus the target layer being resolved (usually product → platform → foundation).
+A resolution context is a set of mode set key/value pairs (e.g. colorScheme: dark, scale: medium, contrast: regular) plus the target layer being resolved (usually product → platform → foundation).

 Resolution algorithm (informative outline)